 Punctuation: emerging awareness of capitals and periods through modeling.

 Spelling: developmental progression from scribbling → controlled scribbling → letter strings → early phonetic spelling representing salient sounds.
-But adults might avoid scribbling and copy letters.
+Adults might avoid scribbling and carefully copy letters instead.

 Provide systematic phonics instruction (letter–sound correspondences, blending, segmentation) supported by decodable texts and guided reading.